jj-tetraquark/Senior-AI-Engineer-Test/README.md

 # Evaluation Criteria

 We have two key aims in this technical test.
-The first is of course to see your coding ability and ensure you are capable of performing the technical side of the work.
-The second, and potentially more important, is to understand your thought processes and problem solving techniques.
-In what is still a relatively novel field, the approaches you take in completing this test will reflect similar challenges to what we face in our day to day work.
-The report therefore is your opportunity to demonstrate any potential non-"route one" ways to solve problems; if time and resources were not as limited as they are for the test.
+The first is of course to see your coding ability and the second your problem solving/research skills.

+## Coding ability

+We will assess your code on metrics such as:

+* Code clarity (is the code easy to follow)
+* Code structure (is the code easy to adapt/port/add to/maintain)
+* General practices
+* Success at completing task (we are not looking for perfection as you only have a few hours)

+## Problem Solving/Research

+We will assess your critical thinking skills on metrics such as:

+* Familiarity with common libraries/frameworks
+* Knowledge of standard legacy/modern computer vision methods
+* End-to-end planning of solving a CV problem
+* Out of the box thinking

 # FAQ
 ## 1.